CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-10-misc-R-function-hidden.md

 # We assume mu is given in the time comparisons
 {% endhighlight %}

-**Time to think by yourself on the competing approaches!** Do not cheat and hide the next chunk of code!
+**Time to think by yourself on the competing approaches!** Do not cheat and do not look into the next chunk of code!

 {% highlight r linenos %}
 # SPOILER ALERT!
-HIDE THIS CHUNK OF CODE!
 #
 #
 #